-There are many ways you can help Nova Hreod Academy students realise their potential and pursue the right career path for them.
+There are many ways businesses can help Nova Hreod Academy students realise their potential and pursue the right career path for them.
 In fact, the more businesses we can involve in our careers programme, the more experiences students have.
 There is always a project running that we are looking for support from local businesses for.
 Here are just a few examples of ways you could get involved:

 Business Mentoring: This involves supporting students in their CV and application writing, understanding their motivations, choices, goals and action planning to reach their career goals.